- Pets and Animals

 But this was the smart way to go, according to the wonderful people who ran the shelter.
 Cats are intensely social animals, they said, and are much happier if they live with one or two siblings.
 There are fewer behavioral issues, they're cleaner (since they can groom each other), and they're less likely to run away.
 I wasn't sure if all of that was true, but in the end we, and I do mean we, decided to take home two cats, a brother and a sister.
 Sibling cats -- were we making a big mistake?

-This lens will discuss the reasons why adopting sibling cats is better for both felines and humans.
+This article will discuss the reasons why adopting sibling cats is better for both felines and humans.
 I hope this helps you think about how to proceed with your own cat adoption!

 There's nothing sadder than a lonely kitten.

 Kittens love other kittens -- they're social animals, who respond to each other in ways hard for us humans to perceive, let alone comprehend.
 When you adopt sibling kittens, you give them someone to relate to.
 Sibling cats will groom each other, wrestle, and even fight occasionally.
 It's all part of two cats having someone to relate to.

 Sibling cats keep each other so happy, and so entertained.
 There is substantial evidence that companionship early in life helps kittens become more social later in life.
 According to author Dr. Michael W. Fox, "an animal's happiness and well-being can be undermined by a lack of adequate socialization or impaired bonding with their own kind and/or with humans during their formative early weeks of life."

 Anxiety and the Live-Alone Cat